 How were the guides?

-The park rangers were wonderful, it was interesting to learn the background of the town, forest and the gorillas.
+The park rangers were wonderful; learning the town’s background, the forest and the gorillas was interesting.

 What was your accommodation like?

-The hospitality was incredible, food and service were great.
+The hospitality was incredible, and the food and service were great.
 We really enjoyed the lakeside location and furnishings in the common area.
 The rooms were basic but comfortable.
 We enjoyed the live show and music in the evenings.
-Accommodation on the volcano was basic (as expected) but staff were wonderful – the porters were a godsend and we adored our cook, Amani.
+Accommodation on the volcano was basic (as expected), but the staff were wonderful – the porters were a godsend, and we adored our cook, Amani.

-Was it value for money / would you travel with Africa Geographic again / would you recommend Africa Geographic to others?
+Was it worth the money?
+Would you travel with Africa Geographic again?
+Would you recommend Africa Geographic to others?

 Yes, yes, yes!